Shop With A Hero: The History

 You may have seen it mentioned, maybe even took part in one way or another, but do you really know the whole story about Shop With A Cop?
 It’s not the first of its kind and with a challenge at hand, it won’t be the last.

-“It would be incredible to be able to do that again this year,” said Chief Gary Dougherty.
+“It would be incredible to be able to do that again this year,” said Gary Dougherty, Director of Community Relations.
 “For a small department, it’s pretty amazing.
 Everyone really pitches in and helps out.”

 Children who are currently in Foster Care or who are from Jefferson County whose names come from Family Services, local schools and churches, COMTREA or by personal recommendations are added to a list at the Department.
 They then narrow down the list by cross referencing names with other area organizations to remove duplicate names while also honing in on the most important needs.

-“The biggest challenge isn’t finding the need [though], it’s in raising the money,” the Chief explained.
+“The biggest challenge isn’t finding the need [though], it’s in raising the money,” he explained.

 It’s fundraisers such as 50/50 drawings, gun raffles and private donations throughout the year that help to bring it all to fruition.